ATPs/DecoyPYratPlus/README.md

   --keep_names, -k      Keep sequence names in the decoy output.
 Default=false --target TARGET_FILE, -T TARGET_FILE
                         Combine and store the target file.
 I will be changed to L default.
 If no_isobaric, I will not be changed.
 Default="", do not save file
-  --checkSimilar, -S    If set, ItoL is enabled automatically; output_fasta will include target sequences by changing I to L; allow overlapped digestion, and max_peptide_length will be used.
-In default
+  --checkSimilar, -S    If set, I to L is enabled automatically; output_fasta will include target sequences by changing I to L.
-                        setting, the digested peptides do not overlap with each other.
+                        Allow missed cleavage, and max_peptide_length will be used when determining shared peptides in target and decoy sequences.
+In default setting, the digested peptides do not overlap with each other.
                         "Peptides are checked for existence in target sequences and if found the tool will attempt to shuffle them iterativly until they are unique".
-Additionally, consider those amino acids were equal: N=D, Q=E, GG=N. If cannot solve after max_iterations of shuffling, introduce AA mutations, deletions or insertions.
+                        Additionally, consider those amino acids were equal: N=D, Q=E, GG=N.
+                        If cannot solve after max_iterations of shuffling, introduce AA mutations, deletions or insertions.
 AA not in cleavage_sites and anti_cleavage_sites.
 The number_of_changes (sum of mutations, deletions and insertions) <= 1 for each peptide.
-2 * max_iterations times. do_not_shuffle option will be ignored.
+                        2 * max_iterations times.
+                        do_not_shuffle option will be ignored.
                         Default=false

 ```